 Hannah joined the Volunteer Marlborough team in August 2017 to take on the role of Coordinator for Volunteer Services.
 In this role, Hannah liaises with both volunteers and organisations, seeks to match them up, and also runs the Volunteer Marlborough social media channels.

 Hannah believes volunteering is an invaluable part of society.
-Hannah was introduced to world of volunteering at a young age when she joined the volunteer team at The Salvation Army Family Store at 14.
-Since then, she has gained a wide range of personal volunteering experience including: collecting for charity street appeals, hands-on helping in a drop-in centre for homeless people, managing the Facebook presence of local not-for-profit organisations, and supporting people learning to use smart phone technology.
+She was introduced to the world of volunteering at a young age when she joined the volunteer team at The Salvation Army Family Store at 14.
+Since then, she has gained a wide range of personal volunteering experience including: collecting for charity street appeals and helping in a drop-in centre for homeless people.
+Through volunteering as a Facebook Coordinator for the Marlborough Rural Advisory Group, Hannah has also discovered a passion for supporting community collaboration through social media communications, which has led to her working as a freelance social media manager when she's not in the Volunteer Marlborough office.